Open Menu Close Menu Open Search Close Search

 The three-part series is designed to inspire students, university leaders, funders, and other partners to embrace Youth-led Participatory Action Research (YPAR) as a powerful and transformative research method.
 The webinars will be held on in October on Fridays from 9:00–10:30 AM (ET).
 Please find additional details and registration links below:

-This series is co-hosted by the Talloires Network of Engaged Universities and paNhari, presented in partnership with Tufts University's Tisch College of Civic Life.
+This series is co-hosted by the Talloires Network of Engaged Universities and paNhari, presented in partnership with Tufts University's Tisch College of Civic Life, and Department of Urban & Environmental Policy & Planning.

 Let’s shape the future—together.